 2. How much will I receive, and how is my CCB payment calculated?

-The size of your Canada Child Benefit payment depends on several factors, including:
+The size of your Canada Child Benefit payment amount depends on several factors, including:

 - How many children are in your care